mark-watson/Clojure-AI-Book/manuscript/openai.md

 ```

  All of the OpenAI APIs expect JSON data with query parameters.
-To use the completion API, we set values for **prompt** and **max_tokens**.
-The value of **max_tokens** is the requested number of returns words or tokens.
+To use the completion API, we set values for **prompt**.
 We will look at several examples later.

 The file **src/openai_api/core.clj** contains the implementation of our wrapper library using Werner Kok's library: